Aaron Judge Preview, Player Props: Yankees vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 3.97 team ERA that ranks seventh among all MLB pitching staffs.
+- The Brewers pitching staff is 14th in MLB with a collective 8.9 strikeouts per nine innings.

-- The left-hander's last time out came on Sunday against the Philadelphia Phillies, when he tossed 6 1/3 innings, surrendering four earned runs while giving up four hits.
+- The Brewers have the seventh-ranked team ERA among all league pitching staffs (3.94).

-- The 36-year-old has put up an ERA of 3.33, with 5.8 strikeouts per nine innings, in 19 games this season.
-Opponents are hitting .228 against him.
+- The right-hander last appeared on Monday against the Pittsburgh Pirates, when he tossed six innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.